-We are currently in the process of fulfilling a multi-year agreement to provide a turnkey security scanning solution to the tax and customs authority of Mexico.
-This agreement is individually material to our business, financial condition and results of operations.
+We are currently in the process of fulfilling an agreement to provide a turnkey security scanning solution to the tax and customs authority of Mexico.
 There are certain administrative, legal, governmental and societal risks to operating in Mexico that could adversely impact our operations.
 Any one or more of the risks that could adversely affect our ability to fulfill our agreement and therefore ultimately have a material adverse effect on our business, financial condition and results of operations include, without limitation:

-- regional political and economic instability; - high rate of crime in Mexico where we conduct operations; - ability of key suppliers and subcontractors to fulfill obligations; - ability to hire and maintain a significant work force; - burdensome and evolving government regulations; - cooperation of various departments of the Mexican government in issuing permits, and inspecting our operations on a timely basis; - providing adequate security among other items; - receipt of payments in a timely manner; - termination, non-renewal, or change in scope of program at the election of the government; and - change in the value of the Mexican peso.
+- regional political and economic instability; - high rate of crime in Mexico where we conduct operations; - ability of key suppliers and subcontractors to fulfill obligations; - ability to hire and maintain a significant work force; - burdensome and evolving government regulations; - · cooperation of various departments of the Mexican government in issuing permits, and inspecting our operations on a timely basis; - providing adequate security among other items; - receipt of payments in a timely manner; - termination, non-renewal, or change in scope of program at the election of the government; and - change in the value of the Mexican peso.